ShimoLAG/CSC173-DeepCV-Garbanzos/proposal.md

 StudyBudyCV

 # 2. Problem Statement
-In the modern academic landscape, students face significant challenges in maintaining prolonged focus due to the ubiquity of digital distractions, particularly smartphones, which fragment attention and reduce study efficiency.
-While traditional productivity tools like Pomodoro timers exist, they lack active monitoring capabilities to enforce discipline and often promote sedentary behavior during breaks.
+In the modern academic landscape, students face significant challenges in maintaining prolonged focus due to the ubiquity of digital distractions.
+While traditional productivity tools like Pomodoro timers are widely available, they suffer from passive interaction—they track time but lack the capability to enforce discipline or provide immediate consequences for distraction.
+This creates a "feedback void" where students are not held accountable for their actions in real-time.

-This project addresses these issues by developing an AR-based desktop companion that uses computer vision to actively detect smartphone distractions in real-time while using gesture-based minigames to encourage physical activity during rest periods.
-By gamifying the accountability process, the system aims to transform the abstract struggle of self-regulation into a tangible, interactive, and rewarding experience for students.
+This project bridges this gap by developing an AR-based desktop companion that actively monitors the workspace using computer vision.
+By penalizing smartphone usage (active accountability) and rewarding study intervals with gesture-based minigames (dopamine-driven reinforcement), the system transforms the abstract struggle of self-regulation into a tangible, gamified experience.

 # 3. Objectives